developomp/osu-pomp-skin/README.md

 ## Commands

 The files are not usable on their own.
-The have to be parsed and compressed down to a `.osk` file.
+They have to be parsed and compressed down to a `.osk` file.
 Run the following commands to generate the skin archive.

 > Note that the commands assume they are called from the project root